Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

-This component is responsible for calculating the VPSS score based on the results of the propagation analysis, which considers both the breadth and depth of the vulnerability impact scope in software supply chains.
+\textbf{VPSS Calculation (\autoref{sec:vpss}).} This step calculates the VPSS score based on the results of the propagation analysis, which considers both the breadth and depth of the vulnerability impact scope in software supply chains.